johnalison/obsidian-notes/Journal/September/30 September 2024 Monday.md

 Home to get H

 More CI debugging...
 MERGED !
-Subtle copying bug .
+Subtle copying bug.

+Ordered new office chair